Important information regarding Covid-19 and access to your Ultomiris medicine

 - You must receive meningococcal vaccines at least 2 weeks before your first dose of ULTOMIRIS if you are not vaccinated.

-- If your doctor decided that urgent treatment with ULTOMIRIS is needed, you should receive meningococcal vaccination as soon as possible.
+- If your healthcare provider decided that urgent treatment with ULTOMIRIS is needed, you should receive meningococcal vaccination as soon as possible.

 - If you have not been vaccinated and ULTOMIRIS therapy must be initiated immediately, you should also receive 2 weeks of antibiotics with your vaccinations.

 - If you had a meningococcal vaccine in the past, you might need additional vaccination.
-Your doctor will decide if you need additional vaccination.
+Your healthcare provider will decide if you need additional vaccination.

-Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
+Your healthcare provider will give you a Patient Safety Card about the risk of meningococcal infection.
 Carry it with you at all times during treatment and for 8 months after your last ULTOMIRIS dose.
-It is important to show this card to any doctor or nurse to help them diagnose and treat you quickly.
+It is important to show this card to any healthcare provider or nurse to help them diagnose and treat you quickly.

 ULTOMIRIS is only available through a program called the ULTOMIRIS REMS.
-Before you can receive ULTOMIRIS, your doctor must: enroll in the ULTOMIRIS REMS program; counsel you about the risk of meningococcal infection; give you information and a Patient Safety Card about the symptoms and your risk of meningococcal infection (as discussed above); and make sure that you are vaccinated with a meningococcal vaccine.
+Before you can receive ULTOMIRIS, your healthcare provider must: enroll in the ULTOMIRIS REMS program; counsel you about the risk of meningococcal infection; give you information and a Patient Safety Card about the symptoms and your risk of meningococcal infection (as discussed above); and make sure that you are vaccinated with a meningococcal vaccine, and if needed, get revaccinated with the meningococcal vaccine.
+Ask your healthcare provider if you are not sure if you need to be revaccinated.

 ULTOMIRIS may also increase the risk of other types of serious infections.
-Call your doctor right away if you have any new signs or symptoms of infection.
+Make sure your child receives vaccinations against Streptococcus pneumoniae and Haemophilus influenzae type b (Hib) if treated with ULTOMIRIS.
+Call your healthcare provider right away if you have any new signs or symptoms of infection.

 Who should not receive ULTOMIRIS?

-Do not receive ULTOMIRIS if you have a meningococcal infection or have not been vaccinated against meningococcal infection unless your doctor decides that urgent treatment with ULTOMIRIS is needed.
+Do not receive ULTOMIRIS if you have a meningococcal infection or have not been vaccinated against meningococcal infection unless your healthcare provider decides that urgent treatment with ULTOMIRIS is needed.

 What are the possible side effects of ULTOMIRIS?

-ULTOMIRIS can cause serious side effects including infusion reactions.
-Symptoms of an infusion reaction with ULTOMIRIS may include lower back pain, pain with the infusion, feeling faint or discomfort in your arms or legs.
-Tell your doctor or nurse right away if you develop these symptoms, or any other symptoms during your ULTOMIRIS infusion that may mean you are having a serious infusion reaction, including: chest pain, trouble breathing or shortness of breath, swelling of your face, tongue, or throat, and feel faint or pass out.
+ULTOMIRIS can cause serious side effects including infusion-related reactions.
+Symptoms of an infusion-related reaction with ULTOMIRIS may include lower back pain, tiredness, feeling faint, discomfort in your arms or legs, bad taste, or drowsiness.
+Stop treatment of ULTOMIRIS and tell your healthcare provider or nurse right away if you develop these symptoms, or any other symptoms during your ULTOMIRIS infusion that may mean you are having a serious infusion reaction, including: chest pain, trouble breathing or shortness of breath, swelling of your face, tongue, or throat, and feel faint or pass out.

-Tell your doctor about any side effect that bothers you or that does not go away.
+Tell your healthcare provider about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of ULTOMIRIS.
-For more information, ask your doctor or pharmacist.
-Call your doctor right away if you miss an ULTOMIRIS infusion or for medical advice about side effects.
+For more information, ask your healthcare provider or pharmacist.
+Call your healthcare provider right away if you miss an ULTOMIRIS infusion or for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is ULTOMIRIS?